mykle1/MMM-ImageHeader/README.md

 ## How to use it multiple times!

+* You can simply add another entry or entries in your config for each image header.
+In this case, use the css file to zero out all alignments and center picture.
+Why?
+Because the css file controls ALL instances of the image header.

+## If you want individual control of each image header

 * Copy and paste the entire MMM-ImageHeader folder

 * Rename the new folder (Example: MMM-ImageHeader2)